sabotage-linux/sabotage/COOKBOOK.md

 `sv d $SERVICE`.
 By default, all services in `/var/service` start at boot time.
-If they have an empty `down` file in their directory, you'll have to start them manually.
+If they have an empty `down` file in their directory, you'll have to start them manually, or remove the `down` file to have it started automatically.

 If you don't want to use a service at all, best remove the symlink to `/etc/service`.
+This prevents runit from spawning a supervising `runsv` process for the service, saving resources (albeit few).

 Find out what's running with `sv s /var/service/*`.

 Look into the service directories to find out how to add your own services.
-Note that you must tell them not to daemonize!
+Note that you must tell them not to daemonize, runit services are supposed to run in foreground while runit captures their stdout output for logging.
+Sabotage provides a command `butch install-service` which makes it easy to set up the required directory structure to install custom services from nothing more than a simple script.

 For the rest of `runit`, refer to the documentation at: